 However:

-- Certain thresholds trigger reporting
+- Certain thresholds trigger reporting requirements.

-- Gift tax rules may apply (rarely)
+- Gift tax rules can apply (rarely).

-- Kenya has its own considerations
+- Kenya has its own considerations.

-No Tax on Transfers Themselves
+No Tax on the Transfer Itself

-FinCEN Reporting ($10,000+)
+FinCEN Reporting (Over $10,000)

-- Transfers over $10,000 are reported to FinCEN
+- Transfers over $10,000 are reported to FinCEN.

-- It's informational, not a tax
+- It's informational, not a tax.

 Your action: None required.
 This is routine compliance.